DWhettam/Targeting-Agent/README.md

 # Targeting Agent

 An MLP used to predict whether a point is on target or not.
+Part of the University of Hull Neural, Emergent and Agent Technologies module.

 ## Network Architecture:
 * Number of Hidden Layers: 2